DrA1ex/JS_ParticleSystem/README.md

 Supported backends:

 ##### `worker`
-A web worker is used to calculate physics.
-All calculations are done separately from the main thread, so even with heavy simulation configurations, rendering will still be at a high frame rate.
-This method of calculation is well suited for mobile platforms or systems with basic integrated graphics.
+A web worker is utilized for physics calculations.
+All computations are performed separately from the main thread, ensuring a smooth rendering experience even with complex simulation configurations.
+This calculation approach is particularly suitable for mobile platforms and systems with basic integrated graphics.
-The calculation is done entirely by the CPU, so don't expect high performance in tasks like N-Body simulation.
+Please note that since the computations are entirely handled by the CPU, it may not deliver high performance for tasks such as N-Body simulation.
+You should manage your expectations accordingly.

-Performance can be influenced through the `segmentation_max_count` parameter.
-Decreasing the value also reduces the computational complexity, but degrades the accuracy of the simulation.
+You can fine-tune the performance by adjusting the `segmentation_max_count` parameter.
+Decreasing its value reduces the computational complexity but sacrifices the accuracy of the simulation.

 _Demos with different segment max sizes_:
 - Max segment size `8`: [link](https://dra1ex.github.io/JS_ParticleSystem/n_body/?backend=worker&segment_max_count=8)